DFE-Digital/sdd-design-history/app/posts/transfers/2022-02-10-benefits-and-risks.md

 The current project template used by delivery officers asks about the benefits and risks of the transfer: other factors are not asked for.
 To make it easier for delivery officers to understand and complete their project template, we renamed Benefits and other factors to Benefits and risks.

-We believe that changing this content to reflect the task a delivery officer needs to complete will give them better confidence when interacting with this section.
+We believe that changing this content to reflect the task a delivery officer needs to complete will give them more confidence when interacting with this section.

 ## How we ask about risks